5 tips to manage better meetings

 • complain about pushy agendas,

-• hold back their cooperation,
+• hold back promised cooperation,

 • complain about lack of involvement